MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/overview.md

 Learn more about Azure Arc-enabled server at [What is Azure Arc-enabled server](/azure/azure-arc/servers/overview).

-## Deep Windows Server and cluster management with Windows Admin Center
+## Deep Windows Server and cluster administration with Windows Admin Center

-Windows Admin Center is a locally-deployed, browser-based management tool set that lets you manage your Windows Servers with no Azure or cloud dependency.
+Windows Admin Center is a locally-deployed, browser-based server adminstration tool set that lets you manage your Windows Servers with no Azure or cloud dependency.
 Windows Admin Center gives you full control over all aspects of your server infrastructure and is particularly useful for managing servers on private networks that are not connected to the Internet.

 Windows Admin Center is the modern evolution of "in-box" management tools, like Server Manager and MMC, and complements other management solutions.